waiyanwh/container-workshop/07-probes-and-self-healing/README.md

 ```

 Select one of the pod's IP addresses and run this command to cause the application to fail:
+NOTICE: This will not work on server.
+So we need to call with route.

 ```
 curl 10.1.5.51:8080/fail